8.16. Examination on Registrar's initiative

 A person may be heard on the issue of whether there should be a re-examination.
 They can request a hearing on this matter within the period mentioned in the general notice which notifies them of the decision to examine the design.

-An Owner may also appeal to the Administrative Appeals Tribunal or Federal Court.
+An Owner may also appeal to the Administrative Review Tribunal or Federal Court.

 Amended Reasons